pulp-platform/cheshire/docs/gs.md

 - `bootrom-all`: Rebuilds the boot ROM.
 This is not done by default as reproducible builds (as checked by CI) can only be guaranteed for fixed compiler versions.
 - `nonfree-init`: Clones our internal repository with nonfree resources we cannot release, including our internal CI. *This is not necessary to use Cheshire*.
 - `clean-deps`: Removes checked-out bender dependencies and submodules.
-This is useful if references to dependencies are updated.
+This is useful when references to dependencies are updated.

 ## Targets